Back to Blogs

 At Wisemonk, we help global companies hire, pay, and manage employees in India without the complexity of setting up an entity, offering the compliance strength of a PEO with the flexibility of an HRO.
 Whether you’re a small business or a fast-growing startup, our HR outsourcing services are built to fit your growth journey.

-Here’s what you get with Wisemonk as your EOR partner:
+Here's what you get with Wisemonk EOR:

-While India is our core strength, we’re expanding rapidly into key global markets such as the United States, the United Kingdom, and beyond.
-With Wisemonk, you get a reliable partner for your India operations and your broader global hiring journey.
+While India is our core strength (rated 4.8/5 on G2), we're expanding into key global markets including the United States, the United Kingdom, and beyond.

 "I'm very happy that I discovered Wisemonk.
 They have been a pure pleasure to work with, and their attention to detail is impressive.
 They helped us understand their pricing model, find top-qualified individuals, interview them, and then onboard them.
 I gave them criteria for the type of people we sought, and they delivered.
 The individuals they were able to find have been some of the best engineers I have ever worked with.
 I recommend Wisemonk to anyone who is in need of staffing assistance."

-, Head of Engineering at Cobu
+- Dan Sampson, Head of Engineering at Cobu

 "Working with the Wisemonk team in India has been a genuinely positive experience from day one.
 They've been consistently accessible and are building fantastic relationships with our local team.
 As someone based in the UK, I value the quality of compliance Wisemonk brings — I have full confidence when it comes to financial, legal, and HR matters.
 They've ensured our team is managed in line with local employment law and have also been flexible when we've wanted to go beyond statutory requirements.
 Whether it's increasing annual leave or tailoring health insurance, they've offered clear guidance to help us enhance the benefits we provide.
 It's been a great partnership."

-, Chief People Officer at Couch Health
+- Lisa Jones, Chief People Officer at Couch Health

 Frequently asked questions